 This page is 70% complete.
 Last updated: May 12, 2019

 by Philbert Ono

 Yasu (野洲市; Yasu-shi) is a city in southeastern Shiga Prefecture on the shore of Lake Biwa.

 Home to Shiga's Mt.
 Fuji named Mt.
 Mikami, alias Omi-Fuji, a conical mountain.
 It is a fairly easy climb to the summit at 432 meters.
-Famous locally for the legend about the giant centipede occupying the mountain until a brave warrior from Karahashi in Otsu killed it.
+Famous locally for the legend about the giant centipede occupying the mountain until a brave warrior named Hidesato from Seta Karahashi in Otsu killed it.
 Mikami Shrine and Hyozu Taisha Shrine are the city's major Shinto shrines.
 Yasu was also where Japan's largest ancient bronze bells were unearthed in 1881 and 1962.

 Yasu also boasts Shiga Prefectural Kibogaoka Bunka Park, a huge and a great place to play and be with nature.

 |Rice-planting festival||Osasahara Jinja||Hyozu Matsuri|